To receive the latest information via email, click on Email me updates and enter the details required.

-In the 11 years between 1998 and 2007 the estuary closed on eight occasions.
+In the two decades between 1998 and 2018, the estuary closed on eight occasions.
 The closures have typically occurred in autumn as a result of low summer flows.
 Another contributing factor is the sea conditions and wind direction prior to closure.

 Location of flooding

-The main impact from the closure of the estuary is the inundation of agricultural land.
-About 5000 hectares can become inundated depending on estuary fill rates, of which 1850 hectares is private land, when the water level reaches 0.9m (the level that results in a successful opening).
+The main impact of the closure of the estuary is the inundation of agricultural land.
+About 5000 hectares can become inundated depending on estuary fill rates, of which 1850 hectares is private land when the water level reaches 0.9m (the level that results in a successful opening).

 A fish death resulting from de-oxygenation in Cabbage Tree Creek is a risk associated with an artificial opening.
 Ideally, an opening would be timed to occur following heavy rainfall in the Cabbage Tree Creek catchment.

 Level required for a successful opening

 The lowest tides possible and water levels within the estuary of 0.9m (as indicated on the gauge at Marlo) provide the conditions at which an artificial opening may be successful.